 The day Duncan Ridley’s life changed forever, his 64-year-old wife began to feel unwell while playing with their grandchildren.
 She went to bed early, the last decision she would make about her own care.
 Complications from treatment for an aneurysm left her with permanent disability that requires residential care.

-Duncan’s personal experience is invaluable to the Resident community.
+Duncan’s personal experience is invaluable to Brightwater's Resident community.
 His advice for anyone dealing with making decisions under pressure is to be prepared.

 Get end of life affairs in order